Menu

 About Iguazú Falls and its surrounding areas

-• Horse Trekking – Explore the rainforest and surrounding areas on horseback.
+• Horse Riding - Explore the rainforest and surrounding areas on horseback, a relaxed way to experience the natural beauty of the region.

-• Canopy Walks – Walk among the treetops for a unique perspective of the rainforest.
+• Canopy Walks - Walk among the treetops for a different perspective of the rainforest and a unique way to experience the biodiversity of Iguazú.

-• Itaipu Dam – Visit the world's largest hydroelectric power plant.
+• Itaipu Dam - Visit one of the world's largest hydroelectric power plants, located near Foz do Iguaçu and recognised for its engineering scale and regional importance.

 The History: The Jesuit Communities in the Iguaçu Region

-The Jesuit system flourished until the 18th century, when ideological opposition led to their expulsion from both Spanish and Portuguese territories.
-The mission buildings slowly deteriorated as the native communities dispersed.
-Today, visitors can explore the fascinating ruins of these Jesuit missions and learn about their remarkable history.
+The Jesuit mission system flourished until the 18th century, when the Jesuits were expelled from Spanish and Portuguese territories.
+Over time, many of the mission buildings fell into decline as local communities dispersed.
+Today, visitors can explore these fascinating UNESCO-listed ruins and gain insight into an important chapter of South American history.

 Recommended Holidays visiting Iguazu Falls

-Straddling the border of Argentina and Brazil, Iguazú Falls is a breathtaking natural wonder of thunderous cascades and lush rainforest.
-At Latin Routes, we create personalised holidays so you can experience it your way—walking jungle trails, taking boat rides beneath the falls, or simply soaking in the power of nature.
-Let us plan your perfect waterfall adventure.
+Straddling the border of Argentina and Brazil, Iguazú Falls is one of the most remarkable natural wonders in Latin America, defined by powerful cascades and lush rainforest surroundings.
+At Latin Routes, we create personalised Iguazú Falls holidays, allowing you to experience it your way, from walking jungle trails and taking boat rides beneath the falls to simply pausing to take in the scale of this extraordinary landscape.
+Let us plan your perfect Argentina holiday, combining Iguazú Falls with other highlights for a seamless and memorable travel experience.

 Speak to a Travel Specialist today